International Women's Day Celebration - Break the Bias

 • Women are interrupted or talked over more than men

-Some of the statistics according to LinkedIn Opportunity Index 2021 show that:
+Some of the statistics according to the LinkedIn Opportunity Index 2021 show that:

 • 22% of working women said their companies exhibit a favorable bias towards men at work